-Subsidiary Earnings Before Interest and Income Taxes ("EBIT") Performance president of a subsidiary.
+Subsidiary Earnings Before Interest and Income Taxes ("EBIT") Performance

+The leadership of our operating subsidiaries is instrumental to the performance of the Company and sustained earnings growth is the key measurement to determine incentive compensation of our business unit leaders.
+Growth of EBIT from year to year forms the primary basis for incentive compensation earned for the president of a subsidiary.
 When measuring EBIT performance, EBIT is defined as earnings before interest and income taxes for the particular business unit inclusive of the incentive compensation.
 Generally, there is no incentive compensation paid to the subsidiary president unless there is meaningful growth in the EBIT of the subsidiary from year to year.